NotWoods/tigeroakes.com/content/posts/javascript-events-part-1/index.md

     .addEventListener('focusin', evt => preview('#third'));
 ```

+This is much cleaner, but we still need many functions and event listeners.

 ## Taking advantage of the `Event` object

 The key to simplifying your listeners is the